“Of all the fathers of Jane Austen’s novels, Sir Thomas is the only one

 Yes, she could have made him a villain or a reformer, but she does neither.
 She tells us nothing about Sir Thomas's holdings in Antigua or how he manages them.
 The 1999 movie adaptation portrays him as a menacing and perverted man who forced himself on captive women, but even people who like this movie understand it is not a faithful representation of the novel.

 On the other hand, some have suggested that Sir Thomas must have sold his plantation when he went to Antigua, or that after all, the income from Antigua probably didn’t represent much of the family income compared to his local rents, and so on.
 Yes, perhaps he was the most benevolent slaveowner in Antigua.
 I won't bother attempting to speculate, because while, as we have seen, emancipation versus amelioration was discussed in Austen's time, freedom versus slavery is not contentious today.
 No-one today would be inclined to give Sir Thomas a patient hearing on the matter.
 And in the end it is unproven and unprovable because he's a fictional character.
-I am not defending the fact of Antigua.
-Austen didn't tell us anything about Antigua.
+I am not excusing the fact of Antigua.; I"m just asserting that Austen didn't tell us anything about Antigua.

 Does Austen defend Sir Thomas?
 How does she intend for him to be seen?

 In my opinion, Austen presents Sir Thomas as a man with flaws who made mistakes, but she does not portray him as a villain.
 He is excessively formal in his speech and ponderous in his thinking.
 Critic Adolphus Alfred Jack declared in 1899 that he was a "of a genus extinct."
 He seems to have been born with his wig and knee breeches; it is impossible to imagine him as a child, difficult even to imagine him courting the beautiful Maria Ward.